-Loose dentures often make eating and speaking difficult and the only way to hold them firmly in place is to use dental implants.
 Dental implants are made out of titanium and are placed into the jaw bone which grows around them making them very secure.
 Dental implant treatment helps to replace missing teeth to create the appearance of natural teeth and a healthy, secure smile.

 Some upper dentures can be loose for a variety of reasons.
 Sometimes patients have a shallow palate (a deeper palate provides better retention) or do not provide enough saliva (required to provide suction).
 Some patients have a ‘spongy’ palate, and any of these conditions can cause problems.

-Dental fixatives can often help with upper dentures but sometimes dental implants are the only real solution.
-We usually use 6 implants to retain an upper denture.
+Dental fixatives can often help with upper dentures but sometimes implant retained dentures are the only real solution.
+We usually use 6 dental implants to retain an upper denture.

 To achieve the cohesion (or suction) required to hold it in place, a conventional upper denture needs to cover the whole of the roof of the mouth, and even a standard implant retained denture usually requires the palate to be covered for stability.
 But some patients simply can’t tolerate this and for these patients an option is to have a horseshoe shaped denture which only connects with the ridge leaving the palate completely uncovered.